lgrz/jing/doc/jing.md

 is beyond the scope of this guide).

 In the `clean_a_room` procedure there are some things we haven't touched on yet.
-The `pick` construct is used to nondeterministrically bind a variable to the statements contained within the `{}` and, if successful execute those statements.
+The `pick` construct is used to nondeterministically bind a variable to the statements contained within the `{}` and, if successful execute those statements.
 The variable to be bound by the `pick` statement is declared with a `#` symbol.
 This example shows a variable `n` is declared and if the room `n`